 email : email@example.com

-Sources: Depeche IDW, press release of the University of Dortmund,
+Sources: Depeche IDW, University of Dortmund Press Release,

 Editor: Nicolas Condette, firstname.lastname@example.org